malekbenz/malekbenz/_posts/2018-01-24-Reindexing-in-Elasticsearch.md

 ### Indexing documents

-We need to index some sample data :
+We need to index some documents (sample data ):

 ```
 POST localhost:9200/myindex/developer